IN THIS SECTION

 - If the bus/coach has seat belts the students must wear them.

-- Unless required to listen to instruction, students may talk to neighbouring passengers but must not shout to those seated further away. windows, rooflights or doors may only be opened with the permission of the driver.
+- Unless required to listen to instruction, students may talk to neighbouring passengers but must not shout to those seated further away.

 - The bus must be at a complete stop before trying to get on the bus.
 The bus must also be at a complete stop before students leave their seats to get off the bus.